jomjol/AI-on-the-edge-device-docs/docs/Demo-Mode.md

 Just install the zip file using the OTA Update functionality.

 ## How does it work
 The Demo Mode tries to interfere as less as possible with the normal behavior.
-Whenever a Cam Framebuffer gets taken (`esp_camera_fb_get()`), it replaces the framebuffer with the image from the SD-Card.
+Whenever a Cam framebuffer gets taken (`esp_camera_fb_get()`), it replaces the framebuffer with the image from the SD card.

-## Example Data of a Watermeter
+## Example Data of a Water Meter
 You can use the following demo images if you want:

 ![530 00688](https://user-images.githubusercontent.com/1783586/211902363-1b8e4115-5f08-4e25-ace6-bb52e43b3741.jpg){:style="width:200px"}